asadujjaman-asif/laravel-tips-and-tricks/README.md

 	}
 }
 ```
-# Deferent option of if conditons.
+# Different type of 'if condition'.

-You can use the best option of if as your like. <br>
+You can choose the best option of 'if condition'. <br>
 <br>for example.

 ```php